 FERPA (Family Educational Rights and Privacy Act)

 College students’ records are protected by the Family Educational Rights and Privacy Act (FERPA).
 It restricts institutions from releasing grades and other educational records without a student’s written permission.
+Notification of FERPA rights is included in the student Check-In process at the beginning of each term.
 Students may view their grades online through the student self-service system after grades have been submitted and recorded by the registrar’s office.
 Since the system is student-controlled, students are encouraged to share grade information with their parents.
-Parents can access grades online by knowing their student’s ID number and password.
 Students can also request official transcripts from the registrar’s office which includes complete course, grade, and GPA information.

 Advanced Standing Credit